AndrewBarzu/Battleships/README.md

 To play just start the GUI.py file and it should run.
 You need python3.
 As for the buttons used, to change the orientation of the ships you can press W (vertical) and S (horizontal), click to place or shoot.
 The game also features 3 AI-s, which have to be manually changed in code.
-That can be done easily tho, you just go in GUI.py and change the computerPlayer variable from ComputerPlayers.ProbabilityAI(playerBoard, computerBoard, 2, 5, 16, 4, 2, 9) to ComputerPlayers.BetterAI(playerBoard, computerBoard) or ComputerPlayers.AI(playerBoard, computerBoard)
+That can be done easily tho, you just go in GUI.py and change the computerPlayer variable at the end of the file (line 120) from ComputerPlayers.ProbabilityAI(playerBoard, computerBoard, 2, 5, 16, 4, 2, 9) to ComputerPlayers.BetterAI(playerBoard, computerBoard) or ComputerPlayers.AI(playerBoard, computerBoard)

 You can also play with the quotas from the ProbabilityAI, which are the numbers 2, 5, 16, 4, 2, 9.
 Some values might make the AI very dumb because the way that AI works